OxCGRT/covid-policy-tracker/documentation/codebook.md

 ## Codebook changelog

+- 5 May 2021 v3.0 added 'or all businesses open with alterations resulting in significant differences compared to non-Covid-19 operations' to C2 level 1
 - 18 March 2021 v2.9 added H8 'Protection of elderly people' indicator
 - 05 March 2021 v2.8 added 'non elderly' to definition of Clinically vulnerable groups' for H7
 - 14 January 2021 v2.7 changed 'country' to 'country/territory' and removed 'private' from C4 definition, replaced E1 flag 'formal sector workers only' to 'formal sector workers only or informal sector workers only', and 'informal workers too' to 'all workers'